Did You Receive Funds From The Employee Retention Credit Program That You Were Not Eligible To Receive?

 From renting spare rooms and vacation homes to car rides or using a bike…name a service or a craft & handmade item marketplace and it’s probably available through the gig economy which is proliferating through many digital platforms like Uber, Lyft, Doordash, Postmates, Instacart and Airbnb.

 And if you use payment apps like PayPal, Venmo, Square, and other third-party electronic payment networks to pay for goods and services, you should be aware of a tax reporting change that was to go into effect in January 2022.
+However, following feedback from taxpayers, tax professionals and payment processors and to reduce taxpayer confusion, the IRS announced on November 21, 2023 in Notice 2023-74 to delay the new $600 Form 1099-K reporting threshold for third party settlement organizations for calendar year 2023.

-Starting with the 2022 calendar year, payment app providers will have to start reporting to the IRS a user’s business transactions if, in aggregate, they total $600 or more for the year.
+Starting with the 2024 calendar year, payment app providers will have to start reporting to the IRS a user’s business transactions if, in aggregate, they total $600 or more for the year.
 The reporting form to use is a Form 1099-K. A business transaction is defined as payment for a good or service.

 Prior to this change, app providers only had to send the IRS a Form 1099-K if an individual account had at least 200 business transactions in a year and if those transactions combined resulted in gross payments of at least $20,000.
+Form 1099-K is used to report certain payments that you received for selling goods or providing services, not making purchases.

 The expansion of the reporting rule is the result of a provision in the American Rescue Plan, which was signed into law in 2021.
 The IRS was looking to use this information to uncover unreported income and recover lost tax revenues.